horsewell/sqlalchemy-challenge/README.md

 ## Part 1: Analyse and Explore the Climate Data

-Must run climate.ipynb as a jupyter notebook.
-It accessess the hawaii.sqlite file that is in the Resources folder using SQLAlchemy
+Must run SurfsUp/climate.ipynb as a jupyter notebook.
+It accessess the hawaii.sqlite file that is in the /Resources folder using SQLAlchemy

 ### Precipitation Analysis